 Troubleshooting Upholstery Cleaning Challenges

 Run into trouble?
-Here’s how to fix common issues with your homemade cleaning solution for upholstery:
+Here’s how to fix common issues when you use this upholstery cleaner:

-- Stubborn Stains: Reapply the homemade cleaning solution for upholstery or try a baking soda paste.
-For light fabrics, a diluted hydrogen peroxide mix (1:2 with water) can help, but spot-test first!
+- Stubborn stains: reapply the DIY cleaner or try a baking soda paste.
+For light fabrics, a diluted hydrogen peroxide mix (1:2 with water) can help, but spot-test first.

 Homemade vs. Store-Bought Cleaners